seanchoii/Game-of-Pig/README.md

 Game Objective: Each player takes turns rolling a single die and the roll results are added to the score, the goal for each player is to reach 100 points before the other player does.

-Game Rules: In a single turn, the player repeatedly rolls a die until a 1 is rolled or the player decides
+Game Rules: In a single turn, the player repeatedly rolls a die until a 1 is rolled or the player decides to hold

           - If the player rolls a 1, they score nothing and it becomes next player's turn